caseyg/awesome/TOPICS.md

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.

-*   [frostming/legit](https://github.com/frostming/legit) - Git for Humans, Inspired by GitHub for Mac™.

 ## release

 *   [olivierlacan/keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog) - If you build software, keep a changelog.